joseph871107/SysDVR/readme.md

 ## Forked Features
 After all, this is a forked version of SysDVR from exelix11.

-It mainly implemented simple keyboard/controller events and send those from SDL2 to switch using [sys-botbase](https://github.com/olliz0r/sys-botbase) and its [client codebase](https://github.com/kwsch/SysBot.NET).
+- It mainly implemented simple keyboard/controller events and send those from SDL2 to switch using [sys-botbase](https://github.com/olliz0r/sys-botbase) and its [client codebase](https://github.com/kwsch/SysBot.NET).

-It also featured with **fallback stream** (~1 FPS) using [Pixel peeking command](https://github.com/olliz0r/sys-botbase/blob/master/commands.md#screen-control) from sys-botbase.
+- It also featured with **fallback stream** (~0.5 FPS) using [Pixel peeking command](https://github.com/olliz0r/sys-botbase/blob/master/commands.md#screen-control) from sys-botbase.
 In other words, if you accidentally press something like Home key and exit the game.
 It will automatically fallback to low FPS stream.
 And you can hop back to the game.

+- Touch screen also working, long press to enable/disable touch mode.

 ### Key mappings
+- Controller: All keys mapped but only tested with my `IINE Switch Pro Controller` like [this one](https://www.amazon.com/Wireless-Controller-Nintendo-Switch-Support-Control/dp/B0888DJGGD)
+  - No Gyro/Rumble, only events supported by [SDL2-CS](https://github.com/ppy/SDL2-CS)

 To maintain original key functionalities like screenshot, I avoid using WASD keys.

 Since I only using **keyboard for testing**, it might changed significantly in the future or have a binding changing menu or not.
 So not recommended.